What is photosensitivity?

 Each person with lupus is unique in terms of how exposure to the UV rays of the sun or fluorescent lights may affect them.
 Some individuals will have new or increased skin rashes or sores (lesions).
 Those with systemic lupus may have increased joint pain, fatigue, fever, and flu like symptoms.

 There are many ways to reduce sun exposure, for example, using sun protector of broad spectrum SPF and sun protective clothing.
 However, it’s also important to try to stay away from direct sunlight between 10 am to 4 pm.
+UV rays are especially intense during those hours and at higher altitudes, and in or around snow or water.

 If you are going to be outdoors for longer than a few minutes, you must use sun block of at least SPF 30 that blocks both UVA and UVB rays.
 Sunblock should be applied liberally, especially in the neck, forehead, and the ears- problem skin areas that are frequently affected in persons with lupus.